 Learn more about the causes of gum recession and how a gum graft works so you can decide if this procedure is right for you.

 What Is Gum Grafting?

 There are three different types of gum tissue grafts that dentists typically perform: connective tissue grafts, free gingival grafts, and pedicle grafts.
-Since each graft takes care of different issues, your dentist will work with you to decide which graft will best suit your needs.
+Since each graft takes care of different issues, your South Vancouver gum graft specialist will work with you to decide which graft will best suit your needs.